-    The Elements of Civil Battery
+Proving the Elements of Civil Battery

 A successful civil suit for battery will require the plaintiff to prove that the following elements were present:

-- The intentional touching of, or application of force to, the body of another person,
+- The intentional touching of, or application of force to, the body of another person

-The Elements of Civil Assault
+The Elements of a Civil Assault Lawsuit

-- An intentional attempt or threat to inflict injury on another person,
+- An intentional attempt or threat to inflict injury on another person

-- Coupled with an apparent ability to cause the harm,
+- Apparent ability to cause harm

 Damages in Civil Assault and Battery Cases

-In a successful assault or battery suit, the plaintiff is awarded damages to compensate her for the injuries and expenses that resulted from the tort.
+In a successful assault or battery suit, the plaintiff is awarded damages to compensate them for the injuries and expenses that resulted from the tort (civil wrong).
 That usually includes any:

 Civil assault and civil battery are intentional torts, meaning they stem from intentional acts rather than negligence on the part of the defendant.
 Victims of intentional torts can receive a special type of damages known as punitive damages.

-Questions about Civil Assault and Battery Cases?
+Questions About Civil Assault and Battery Cases?
 Contact an Attorney

 Contact a qualified personal injury attorney to make sure your rights are protected.